 Y.encodeStateAsUpdate(Y.Doc, [encodedTargetStateVector:Uint8Array]): Uint8Array

 Encode the document state as a single update message that can be applied on the remote document.
-Optionally, specify the target state vector to only write the differences to the update message.
+Optionally, specify the target state vector to only write the missing differences to the update message.

 Y.encodeStateVector(Y.Doc): Uint8Array